talon-one/talon_one.js/docs/ManagementApi.md

 > InlineResponse2005 searchCouponsAdvancedWithoutTotalCount(applicationId, campaignId, body, opts)

-Get a list of the coupons that match the given attributes
+List coupons that match the given attributes

 Gets a list of all the coupons with attributes matching the query criteria